BashMocha/BashMocha/README.md

-### Greetings.
+### Greetings,

 I'm Emir, a computer engineering student based in TR.

-I'm interested in AI/ML and learning TensorFlow at the moment.
-You might want to take a look at my TensorFlow course [repository](https://github.com/CheesyFrappe/deeplearning.ai-advanced-tensorflow/), which was taught by [DeepLearning.AI](https://www.deeplearning.ai/).
+I'm interested in AI/ML; specifically, natural language processing (NLP) and LLMs.
+You might want to take a look at my [ai-repository](https://github.com/CheesyFrappe/artificial-intelligence-stuff), which comprises several [courses](https://github.com/CheesyFrappe/artificial-intelligence-stuff/tree/master/Courses) and source codes for mastering AI concepts.

 Here's what I've been programmed recently:
 <!-- posts -->